plr108-zz/news-data-logs-analysis/README.md

 ### Project Overview
 This repository contains my submission for the Logs Analysis project of the [Udacity Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+The project uses psycopg2 to run queries against a mock PostgreSQL database for a fictional news website.
+The queries provide answers to the following questions about the database:
+1. What are the three most popular articles of all time on the news site?
+2. Who are the most popular article authors?
+3. On what days did over one percent of page requests result in errors?

 ### Installation Prerequisites
 The following software is required to run this project.